When it comes to music, I’m an “oldies” kind of gal. And when Motown comes on, I crank up the volume!

 - When cooking, use onions, garlic, herbs, spices, citrus juices and vinegars in place of some or all of the salt to add flavor.

 - Break the habit of adding salt to the cooking water of pasta and rice.

 - Compare nutrition labels of various brands of the same food item until you find the one that has the lowest sodium content, since this will vary from brand to brand.

 - Make smart swaps.
 For example, a McDonald’s Egg McMuffin packs over 800 mg sodium yet 2 scrambled eggs have less than 200 mg.
 Some brands of salad dressing cram up to 700 mg per serving; switch to oil and vinegar with less than 5 mg sodium.

 - At restaurants, specify that you don’t want extra salt added as your meal is prepared.

 - When eating out, order carefully.
 Avoid salty toppings such as barbecue or soy sauce.
 Go for dishes that are grilled, roasted, steamed, or baked.

 - Don’t set out the salt shaker at dinner.

 - Add MSG to pump up food’s taste.
-As a flavor enhancer, MSG can boost the savory taste of foods without adding excessive amounts of sodium because it contains about one-third less sodium than salt.
+As a flavor enhancer, MSG can boost the savory taste of foods without adding excessive amounts of sodium because it contains two-thirds less sodium than salt.